iyobo/jollofjs/packages/isvalid/README.md

     { type: String, match: /^[a-zA-Z0-9]+$/ }

-##### `enum` Validator
+##### `enum`
 Type: `Array`

-This is complimentary to `match^ - as this could easily be achieved with match - but it is simpler and easier to read.
-The validator ensures that the string can be matched against a set of values - an enum.
-If it does not, it sends an validation error to the callback.
+This is complimentary to `match` - as this could easily be achieved with `match` - but it is simpler and easier to read.
+The validator ensures that the string can be matched against a set of values.
+If it does not, it sends an error to the callback.

     { type: String, enum: ['none','some','all'] }